-As every subscriber goes further down the funnel, and considering their stage (new user, existing user) and engagement levels (active user, less-engaged user, disengaged user, unengaged user), you need email automations to scale a personalized experience for every single one of them.
+As every subscriber goes further down the funnel and considering their stage (new user, existing user) and engagement levels (active user, less-engaged user, disengaged user, unengaged user), you need email automation to scale a personalized experience for every single one of them.

 For example, you could set up a Website Re-engagement workflow for those users who visited your website, entered their details, but haven’t purchased or viewed any products following this.

 The Website Re-engagement workflow could be composed of a series of emails, one of which could be a discount off their first purchase, or a discount code to enter at checkout before a given expiration date.

 The importance of adding an expiration date to the offer is to accentuate the offering and expedite action on the subscribers’ part.

 ⤑ Takeaway: Exit-intent popups will bring back the last few who (almost!) escaped your charms!
 Try Sumo or OptinMonster!

 But exit intent is not merely your only tool to grow your list.

 Works well with: …blogs or infinite scroll pages.